 - Has a unique temperature readout

 7 - BFOUR Bluetooth Meat Thermometer

-This wireless Bluetooth meat thermometer from BFOUR has a Bluetooth range of up to 196ft indoor and 100ft outdoor.
+The BFOUR wireless Bluetooth meat thermometer boasts an indoor and outdoor Bluetooth range of up to 196ft and 100ft, respectively, offering reliable connectivity options.

 It comes with six stainless steel probes, allowing you to monitor six different types of meat simultaneously.